Working With Scaffolding in Winter

 7. Train Crews on Winter Hazards

-Southwest Scaffolding provides high-quality scaffolding and access solutions built to perform safely all year long.
-If your crews are working through the winter months, now is the perfect time to review your procedures, upgrade equipment, and make sure every scaffold on your site is winter-ready.
+Southwest Scaffolding provides high-quality scaffolding sets built to perform safely all year long.
+Make sure every scaffold on your site is winter-ready by using proper scaffolding accessories.

 Dec 8th 2025 Tiffany Tillema